cyclus/cyclus/README.rst

 Sometimes, your pull request will be closed by the reviewer until further changes are made to appease the reviewer's concerns.
-This may be frustrating, but please act rationally, discuss the issues on the github space made for your pull request, consult the `style guide <http://cyclus.github.com/devdoc/style_guide.html>`_, email the developer listhost for further advice, and make changes to your topic branch accordingly.
+This may be frustrating, but please act rationally, discuss the issues on the GitHub space made for your pull request, consult the `style guide <http://cyclus.github.com/devdoc/style_guide.html>`_, email the developer listhost for further advice, and make changes to your topic branch accordingly.
 The pull request will be updated with those changes when you push them